confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 ## References
 * This pattern is derived from [Message Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html) in _Enterprise Integration Patterns_, by Gregor Hohpe and Bobby Woolf.
-[comment]: <> (TODO: reference Kafka Storage & Processing Fundamentals page instead of the following blog series directly)
-* The blog post series [Streams and Tables in Apache Kafka: A Primer](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/) goes into detail on streams, tables, and other Kafka fundamentals.
+* See the [Kafka Storage & Processing Fundamentals page](/learn/kafka-storage-and-processing/) for essential details on Kafka